John Cotton Group Limited

 Mean Median

-The above table shows our mean and median hourly gender pay gap and bonus gap as at the snapshot date (i.e. 5 April 2023 (pay) and in the 12-month reference period to 5 April 2023 (bonus).
+The above table shows our mean and median hourly gender pay gap and bonus gap as at the snapshot date (i.e. 5 April 2024 (pay) and in the 12 months reference period to 5 April 2024 (bonus)).

-Our analysis of our gender pay gap shows that it is largely driven by the fact that there are more men in higher-paid, senior managerial roles within the business.
-When we adjust for this factor, our mean pay gap drops to B.2o/o, where any differences can largely be explained by skill set or time in role factors.
+Our analysis of our gender pay gap shows that it is largely driven by the fact that there are more men in higher paid, senior managerial roles within the business.
+When we adjust for this factor, our mean pay gap drops to 6.6%, where any differences can largely be explained by skill set or time in role factors.

-When looking at our bonus gap it is predominantly driven by two key factors, the first being by the amount of bonus paid to the shareholders and second that there are more men in senior managerial roles in the business.
-When we adjust for these two factors, our mean bonus gap drops to 17.2o/o in favour of males.
+When looking at our bonus gap it is predominantly driven by two key factors, the first being by the amount of bonus paid to the shareholders and secondly that there are more men in senior managerial roles in the business.
+When we adjust for these two factors our mean bonus gap drops to 21.8% in favour of males.

 Pay quartiles